codecraf8/microservices-python-docker-zeromq/README.md

 Make a request to localhost:5000/downcase/?Param=Hello

 Messages from publisher will start to get recorded in the client.
-Additonally if the client runs as a daemon, it logs to a file called sibscriber.log
+Additonally, it logs to a file called subscriber.log